Wim Wenders: Legacy and honors

 Wenders has been awarded honorary doctorates by the Sorbonne in Paris in 1989, the University of Fribourg (Switzerland) in 1995, and the Université Catholique de Louvain, Belgium, in 2005.
 The Wim Wenders Foundation was established in Düsseldorf in 2012.
 It provides a framework to bring together his cinematic, photographic, artistic and literary works in his native country and make them permanently accessible to the public.
 In 2016, he received the Großer Kulturpreis of the Sparkassen Culture-Foundation Rhineland.

+Wim-Wenders-Gymnasium was founded in Düsseldorf-Oberbilk in 2017 and bears his name since the 1 August 2018.